 Children are given the chance to “practice” procedures on dolls and stuffed animals with adult supervision.
-This not only helps patients better understand their medical situation, but it also helps kids feel a sense of control at a time when they have limited choices.
+This not only helps patients better understand their medical situation but also helps kids feel a sense of control at a time when they have limited choices.

 Child Life Services provide emotional support for pediatric patients and their families and make referrals to other departments or agencies when needed.
 Child life specialists also help families understand how hospitalization may affect the family’s dynamics.

 Welcoming a new baby into the family can have a significant impact on his/her older sibling’s life.
 Child life specialists partner with registered nurses to provide a fun and educational experience for children and their parents to learn about and prepare for the new baby.
 Children will learn about safety with toys, holding the new baby, and even take a brief tour of the maternity floor.

-Volunteers play a crucial role in supporting the Child Life Department within the hospital’s inpatient units.
+Volunteers play a crucial role in supporting the Child Life Department within our Springfield hospital inpatient units.
 Child Life volunteer responsibilities include engaging patients and families in developmentally-appropriate play at the bedside or in the playroom, cleaning toys to help with infection control, and assisting child life specialists with special projects for patient care.
 Child Life volunteers must be at least 18 years of age and be permanently out of high school (i.e. graduate).

 Child Life Internships are a prerequisite to applying to take the Child Life certification examination.
-Mercy Children’s Hospital offers a 600-hour internship for students who are in the final semester of a bachelor’s degree program or those that have completed a bachelor’s degree in Child Life or related field.
+Mercy Children’s Hospital in Springfield offers a 600-hour internship for students who are in the final semester of a bachelor’s degree program or those that have completed a bachelor’s degree in Child Life or a related field.
 This program is supervised by Certified Child Life Specialists and offers hands-on learning opportunities, in addition to providing a theoretical framework of the psychosocial needs of hospitalized children.
-The internship adequately prepares students to function independently and effectively as a Child Life Specialist.
+The internship adequately prepares students to function independently and effectively as Child Life Specialists.
 Child Life internships are currently being offered in the spring and fall semesters.